Thalaimai Seyalagam: Production

-The series was announced as a part of ZEE5s future slate of content in April 2022.
+The series was announced as a part of ZEE5's future slate of content in April 2022.
 The series is Radhika and R. Sarathkumar`s first collaboration with ZEE5.
 The show based on the life of the politician in Tamil Nadu.

 Vasanthabalan of Veyil (2006), Angaadi Theru (2008) and Kaaviya Thalaivan (2014) fame, has directed the series that deals with the politician.
 The music for the series was composed by Ghibran.
 The cinematography was handled by Ravishankar, editing by Ravikumar M and Producer by Radhika Sarathkumar and R. Sarathkumar under the banner of Radaan Mediaworks.

 Casting

 Kishore was cast in the leading role of Chief Minister Arunachalam.
 Sriya Reddy was cast as Journalist Kottravai. actors Bharath and Adithya Menon were selected as police officers.
 Veteran actors Y. G. Mahendran plays a lawyer and Santhana Bharathi plays an political leader.
 Bigg boss Tamil 5 fame Niroop Nandakumar makes his movie debut.